Guests help Trump highlight State of the Union themes

 Trump has said he ordered the strike against Soleimani, who had just arrived at the airport in Baghdad, Iraq, on Jan.
 3, because he was actively plotting attacks on U.S. service members in the region.

-Trump is likely to highlight his clamp-down on illegal immigration using the December 2018 killing in California of Rocky Jones, brother of State of the Union guest Jody Jones, of Farmersville.
+Trump also highlighted his clampdown on illegal immigration, using the December 2018 killing in California of Rocky Jones.
 The White House blames California’s “sanctuary state” policy for allowing the release from jail of a man it said should have been deported instead.
-The man went on a crime spree and Rocky Jones was among the victims, according to local news reports.
+The man went on a crime spree and Jones was among the victims, according to local news reports.
+The victim’s brother, Jody Jones, was a State of the Union guest.

-California’s former governor signed legislation in October 2017 prohibiting state and local agencies from cooperating with federal immigration authorities regarding people illegally in the U.S. who had committed crimes.

-With credit to her medical team, 2-year-old Ellie Schneider of Kansas City, Missouri, is one of the youngest babies to survive in the U.S. after being born at 21 weeks and six days, the White House said.

-Other guests’ stories will help Trump call attention to his advocacy for school choice and opportunity zones, which he created in a 2017 tax law to give tax breaks to investors in low-income areas.
+Trump also introduced 13-year-old Iain Lanphier, an eighth-grader from Arizona, to promote the launch of Space Force, the first new military service in more than 70 years.
+Trump said Lanphier “has his eye on the Space Force” and noted that his hero, sitting next to him, was his great-grandfather, Charles McGee, one of the last surviving Tuskegee Airmen.
+They both received bipartisan applause.

-Also attending the speech will be Ivan Simonovis, the former police chief of Venezuela’s capital of Caracas.
+Also attending the speech was Ivan Simonovis, the former police chief of Venezuela’s capital of Caracas.
 Simonovis was imprisoned in 2004 and held for nearly 15 years on what he considered trumped-up charges of ordering police to fire on pro-government demonstrators during a coup against then-President Hugo Chavez.
 Simonovis escaped last year and was brought to the United States.

-His detention has been a rallying cry for the opposition in Venezuela, currently led by Juan Gauido, who has the backing from the U.S. and nearly 60 nations that considered President Nicolas Maduro’s 2018 election a fraud.
+His detention has been a rallying cry for the opposition in Venezuela, currently led by Juan Guaidó, who has the backing from the U.S. and nearly 60 nations that considered President Nicolas Maduro’s 2018 election a fraud.
 These countries also blame Maduro’s socialist policies for a political and economic crisis threatening the region’s stability.

+Guaidó was also a special guest.
+Trump called Guaidó the “true and legitimate” leader of Venezuela.